 Cargill, a privately held food and agricultural business, wanted to democratize learning within their organization.

-Part of this democratization meant that they completely reversed the ratio of in-person to digital learning (which was previously 20 percent in-person to 80 percent digital learning).
+Part of this democratization meant that they completely reversed the ratio of in-person to digital learning (which was previously 80 percent in-person to 20 percent digital learning).

-Although there were initial reservations about the restructuring to more digital learning, they discovered that the digital learning was so well received by their employees that participants engaged in more learning than was expected of them.
+Although there were some reservations about the restructuring to more digital learning, they discovered that the digital learning was so well received by their employees that participants engaged in more learning than was expected of them.

-How Top Chief Learning Officers Think About Learning and Development
+How top Chief Learning Officers think about learning and development

 Successful Chief Learning Officers (CLOs) seem to hone in and focus on a few particular aspects of L&D.